Timtech4u/simpleisbetterthancomplex.com/_posts/tutorial/2016-08-15-how-to-create-a-password-confirmation-view.markdown

 ![Github Example]({{ "/media/2016-08-15-how-to-create-a-password-confirmation-view/github.png" | prepend: site.baseurl }} "Github Example")

 No redirects, we want to keep the current URL.
-Make it lasts for a few hours.
+Make it last for a few hours.

 ***